Testbild-synth/HAGIWO-029-033-Eurorack-quantizer/README.md

 when ordering the display module, make sure to choose an 0.96 I2C oled module that has the pinout specified as GND-VCC-SCL-SDA as opposed to VCC-GND-SCL-SDA (both exist and the latter will fuck it up).

+Also make sure you order a Seediuno XIAO (with a SAMD21/Cortex M0 chip) as opposed to the XIAO esp32c3 or the XIAO rp2040, those are different chips.

 <img src="images/display.jpg" width="20%" height="20%">

 ## Assembly